JetBrains/compose-multiplatform/tutorials/Image_And_Icons_Manipulations/main.md

 ## Setting the application tray icon

-You can create tray icon for your application:
+You can create a tray icon for your application:

 ```kotlin
 import androidx.compose.desktop.AppManager